HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Known files containing passwords

 Read the code of [**linPEAS**](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS), it searches for **several possible files that could contain passwords**.\
-**Other interesting tool** that you can use to do so is: [**LaZagne**](https://github.com/AlessandroZ/LaZagne) which is an open source application used to retrieve lots of passwords stored on a local computer for Windows, Linux & Mac.
+**Another interesting tool** that you can use to do so is: [**LaZagne**](https://github.com/AlessandroZ/LaZagne) which is an open source application used to retrieve lots of passwords stored on a local computer for Windows, Linux & Mac.

 ### Logs

-If you can read logs, you may be able to find **interesting/confidential information inside of them**.
-The more strange the log is, the more interesting will be (probably).\
+If you can read logs, you may be able to find **interesting/confidential information inside them**.
+The more strange the log is, the more interesting it will be (probably).\
 Also, some "**bad**" configured (backdoored?) **audit logs** may allow you to **record passwords** inside audit logs as explained in this post: [https://www.redsiege.com/blog/2019/05/logging-passwords-on-linux/](https://www.redsiege.com/blog/2019/05/logging-passwords-on-linux/).

 ```bash